Polar Bear Pass National Wildlife Area: Endangered species

 Polar Bear Pass National Wildlife Area is home to two endangered species: polar bears (Ursus Maritimus) and Peary caribou (Rangifer Tarandus Pearyi).

 Polar bears have been assessed as a species of special concern since 1991 by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC).
 Polar bears are listed on the Federal Species at Risk Act (SARA) added in 2011.
 Polar bears are also protected under The Convention on International trade in Endangered Species (CITES).
 The assessment of the polar bears is in large part due to the increasing loss of sea ice that is a vital part of their habitat and hunting patterns.

-Peary Caribou, a subspecies of caribou endemic to the Canadian Artic Archipelago, have been assessed as threatened since 2015 by COSEWIC.
+Peary Caribou, a subspecies of caribou endemic to the Canadian Arctic Archipelago, have been assessed as threatened since 2015 by COSEWIC.
 Peary Caribou was assessed as threatened because of loss of sea ice, in respect to climate change and a large die-off in the 1990’s related to severe weather.
 Peary Caribou are also protected under The Species at Risk Act (SARA) as of 2011.

 History of the NWA

 The first area singled out for environmental protections was the Bracerbridge-Goodsir Inlet in the 1970’s under the International Biological Program (IBP).
-This was due to research that was conducted from 1968-1993 by the High Arctic research station that had studied the life histories and ecology of organisms living within the Polar Bear Pass.
+This was due to research that was conducted from 1968 to 1993 by the High Arctic research station that had studied the life histories and ecology of organisms living within the Polar Bear Pass.
 Further environmental significance was given to the Polar Bear Pass in 1982, when the Ramsar Convention indicated that the area was distinguished as a Wetland of International Importance.
 Because of these distinctions, environmental importance and both cultural and industrial importance, in 1986, the pass was given the title of NWA, meaning National Wildlife Area.
 In 1993, the Nunavut Land Claims Agreement was created and signed, which set in stone the cultural importance of the area, solidifying even more the environmental protections of the park.
 This meant that Nunavut was federally considered a territory and could be led in tandem with Inuit governance with cultural and ancestral tradition recognized and respected within the territory of Nunavut.